Office of Fair Housing and Equal Opportunity: Fair Housing Hotline

-One of the main functions of FHEO is to provide an administrative complaint process that is available free of charge to any person who believes they have faced housing discrimination because of their race, color, national origin, religion, sex, familial status, or disability to voice their concerns.
+One of the main functions of the FHEO is to provide an administrative complaint process that is available free of charge to any person who believes they have faced housing discrimination because of their race, color, national origin, religion, sex, familial status, or disability to voice their concerns.
 FHEO conducts intake of all housing-related discrimination complaints and conducts investigation.
 Any person who thinks they have experienced housing discrimination is encouraged to call the toll free Housing Discrimination Hotline.

 Fair Housing Month

 Since the Fair Housing Act was passed on April 11, 1968, the Office of Fair Housing and Equal Opportunity has celebrated April as Fair Housing Month.
 Every April, state and local governments as well as non-profit organizations hold events and conduct activities to celebrate Fair Housing Month.

 Fair Housing Programs

 In addition to its enforcement of fair housing laws, the Office of Fair Housing and Equal Opportunity oversees a number of fair housing-related programs.

 Fair Housing Assistance Program (FHAP): The Fair Housing Assistance Program provides funding annually on a noncompetitive basis to State and local agencies that enforce fair housing laws that are substantially equivalent to the Fair Housing Act.

 Fair Housing Initiatives Program (FHIP): The Fair Housing Initiatives Program provides funding to fair housing organizations and other non-profits who assist people who believe they have been victims of housing discrimination.
 FHIP organizations conduct preliminary investigation of claims of discrimination and help people who have been discriminated against contact their local government agency.